maggiedalke/Weather-App/README.md

 I got the weather icons provided by the API; you can read more about it [here](https://openweathermap.org/weather-conditions).

 All temperatures are provided in Kelvin by default Which required me to pass a parameter to the endpoint to request a different temperature unit.

+## How to Use
+You only need to allow your browser to access your location to use this app.
+The app will then do the rest, displaying the weather in your area.